simolus3/drift/docs/pages/docs/Dart API/tables.md

 ## Index

-An [index](https://sqlite.org/lang_createindex.html) on columns in a table allows rows identified by these columns to be identified more easily.
+An [index](https://sqlite.org/lang_createindex.html) on columns in a table allows rows identified by these columns to be resolved faster, which can speed up queries using these columns as a filter.
 In drift, you can apply an index to a table with the `@TableIndex` annotation.
 More than one index can be applied to the same table by repeating the annotation: